Interview: VR’s imminent impact on the data centre

 “This concept of mirroring reality is not just about the production quality of the environment though.
 It also requires a seamless speed of response when moving within and interacting with the VR environment,” says Hill.

-Hill says the best place for VR applications to access the connectivity options they need to succeed is through carrier and cloud-neutral colocated data centres.
+Hill says the best place for VR applications to access the connectivity options they need to succeed is through carrier and cloud-neutral colocated data centers.

 “At Interxion, VR applications can sit colocated alongside all major cloud platforms and over 700 connectivity providers across Europe, including all of Europe's mobile operators,” says Hill.

-“And, because 5G architectures will colocate within data centres like Interxion as it rolls out across Europe over the next five years, VR applications collocated with us will also soon be in close proximity to 5G nodes as well.
-This will guarantee the fastest access to data, highest levels of connectivity and bandwidth, as well as minimal levels of latency.”
+“And, because 5G architectures will colocate within data centers like Interxion as it rolls out across Europe over the next five years, VR applications collocated with us will also soon be in close proximity to 5G nodes as well.
+This will guarantee the fastest access to data, highest levels of connectivity and bandwidth, as well as minimal levels of latency.

 In terms of whether the industry has the necessary infrastructure to facilitate for the VR revolution, Hill believes there will definitely need to be change.

 “What does this evolution look like?
-Since the key to VR is a focus on low latency and interconnection, data centres will have to mature to be highly connected facilities that can house 5G nodes and also be located near densely populated geographies to be closer to the end-users.”
+Since the key to VR is a focus on low latency and interconnection, data centers will have to mature to be highly connected facilities that can house 5G nodes and also be located near densely populated geographies to be closer to the end-users.

 While VR has huge promise, Hill says there are certainly risks, using the examples of 3DTV and Google Glass as examples.
 VR is a big commitment for both consumers and companies alike, and Hill recommends companies that are taking the leap towards VR to ensure they have the three following elements in place first: